volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 Site local outside is connected directly to a given global network.

 `global_vn` - (Required) Select Virtual Network of Global Type.
 See [ref](#ref) below for details.

-### Custom Certificate Private Key

-TLS Private Key data in unencrypted PEM format including the PEM headers.
-The data may be optionally secured using BlindFold.
-TLS key has to match the accompanying certificate..

-`blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
-See [Private Key Blindfold Secret Info Internal ](#private-key-blindfold-secret-info-internal) below for details.(Deprecated)

-`secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).(Deprecated)

-###### One of the arguments from this list "blindfold_secret_info, clear_secret_info, vault_secret_info, wingman_secret_info" must be set

-`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
-See [Secret Info Oneof Blindfold Secret Info ](#secret-info-oneof-blindfold-secret-info) below for details.

-`clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
-See [Secret Info Oneof Clear Secret Info ](#secret-info-oneof-clear-secret-info) below for details.

-`vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
-See [Secret Info Oneof Vault Secret Info ](#secret-info-oneof-vault-secret-info) below for details.(Deprecated)

-`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
-See [Secret Info Oneof Wingman Secret Info ](#secret-info-oneof-wingman-secret-info) below for details.(Deprecated)

 ### Dc Cluster Group Choice No Dc Cluster Group